-How To Install Tor Browser on Centos 7
+How To Install Tor Browser on CentOS 7

+In this guide, you will learn How To Install Tor Browser on CentOS 7.
 The Tor (the onion routing) browser is a web browser designed for anonymous web surfing and protection against traffic analysis.
 Although Tor is often associated with the darknet and criminal activity, law enforcement officials, reporters, activists, whistleblowers, and ordinary security-conscious individuals often use the browser for legitimate reasons.

 The Tor browser works by using a technology known as onion routing.
 The onion router is a peer-to-peer (P2P) overlay network that enables users to browse the internet anonymously.
 Onion routing uses multiple layers of encryption to conceal both the source and destination of information sent over the network.
-It is designed so no one can monitor or censor online communication.
+It is designed so that no one can monitor or censor online communication.

 Once a user installs Tor, the browser uses Tor servers to send data to an exit node, which is the point at which data leaves the network.
 Once this data has been sent, it is encrypted multiple times before being sent to the next node.
-Repeating this process makes it difficult to trace the data back to the original source.
+Repeating this process makes it difficult to trace the data back to the source.
 In addition to encryption, the Tor browser does not track browsing history or store cookies.

-Steps To Install Tor Web Browser on Centos 7
+Steps To Install Tor Web Browser on CentOS 7

-Create Yum Repository For Tor Web Browser
+1. Create a Yum Repository For Tor Web Browser

 The Tor development team provides an official yum repository for the Tor browser installation.
 You can find the latest available packages by visiting rpm.torproject.org.

-First, you need to install the Epel repository on Centos 7:
+First, you need to install the EPEL repository on CentOS 7:

-# Sudo yum install epel-release -y
+sudo yum install epel-release -y

 Now, create a new file /etc/yum.repos.d/tor.repo with your favorite text editor, here we use vi: